Euroclear reversing payments mistakenly made on UniCredit bonds

-The decision, taken by new Chief Executive Andrea Orcel barely a month after his arrival, took bond investors by surprise after the lender’s CFO said in February the bank expected to pay a coupon.
+The decision, taken by new Chief Executive Andrea Orcel barely a month after his arrival, took bond investors by surprise after the lender’s chief financial officer said in February the bank expected to pay a coupon.

 In a statement, Euroclear, which settles and clears securities trades executed on European exchanges, said it had told clients on May 19 the payments would not take place.